 A range of bills were introduced in the 106th Congress and similar ones have been introduced in the 107th Congress to amend U.S. trade remedy laws.
 Some would have revise safeguard remedies.
 Others would change antidumping and countervailing remedies.
 They all share the objective of increasing the possibility that responsible U.S. authorities will make determinations in favor of domestic industries in trade remedy investigations and of accelerating the investigation process to make it more responsive to industry concerns.
-The106th Congress did pass one change to U.S. trade remedy law.
+The 106th Congress did pass one change to U.S. trade remedy law, the so-called Byrd amendment.
+The 107th Congress did not act on trade remedy legislation but treatment of trade remedy laws in trade negotiations was a major point of contention during the debate over legislation to grant the President trade promotion authority.